docwire/docwire/README.md

 DocWire combines two views of data processing:

 - **PipeChain** is the pipeline assembly line.
 Parsers, transformers, and exporters are connected by `operator|` into a reusable, ordered processing path.
 - **DataTree** is the structured information flow inside that pipeline.
-Messages represent document elements such as files, folders, emails, attachments, pages, paragraphs, tables, links, images, and metadata.
+Messages represent data elements such as files, folders, emails, attachments, documents, pages, paragraphs, tables, links, images, structured records, and metadata.

 This gives the flexibility of streaming SAX-style processing with the structural clarity of a DOM-like tree, without copying large input payloads.